PoursMo/minishell/tests.md

 # environment variables
-echo $HOME								okay, return value is 0		No leaks echo $ABCDEF							okay, return value is 0		No leaks echo $42								NOT OKAY, return value is 0	No leaks echo $%+								okay, return value is 0		No leaks echo $?									okay, return value is 0		No leaks echo '$HOME'							okay, return value is 0		No leaks
+echo $HOME								okay, return value is 0		No leaks echo $ABCDEF							okay, return value is 0		No leaks echo $42								okay, return value is 0		No leaks echo $%+								okay, return value is 0		No leaks echo $?									okay, return value is 0		No leaks echo '$HOME'							okay, return value is 0		No leaks